bcgov/design-system/components/about/accessibility.md

 * Language tag is set to english

 ### Colour Contrast
-* Constrast ratios are at least 7:1 for normal text and 4.5:1 for large text
+* Constrast ratios are at least 7:1 for normal text (below 24px or bolded 18.66px) and 4.5:1 for large text (24px or bolded 18.66px and above)

 ### Keyboard Navigation
 * Supports tab navigation for use without a mouse